-The clever use of inductive biases to exploit symmetries has been at the heart of many landmark achievements in machine learning, such as translation invariance in CNN image classification [27], permutation invariance in Graph Neural Networks [40] for drug design [45], or roto-translational equivariance in SE3-transformers [20] for protein structure prediction [25].
-However, for data distributions of interest, there may be exploitable symmetries that are either unknown or difficult to describe with code.
-Progress has been made in automatically discovering symmetries for finite groups [61], but meta-learning and exploiting general continuous symmetries has presented a major challenge.
-In part, this is because symmetries describe the effect of counterfactuals about perturbations to the data, which are not directly observable.

-In this work, we propose to exploit symmetries in sequential prediction problems indirectly.
-We take inspiration from Noether's theorem [32], which loosely states the following:
+The clever use of inductive biases to exploit symmetries has been at the heart of many landmark achievements in machine learning, such as translation invariance in CNN image classification [25], permutation invariance in Graph Neural Networks [34] for drug design [38], and roto-translational equivariance in SE3-transformers [19] for protein structure prediction.
+However, there may be exploitable symmetries that are either unknown or difficult to describe with code.
+In this work, we aim to find symmetries in sequential prediction problems, inspired by Noether's theorem [29], which loosely states the following: